JAForbes/blog/posts/versatility-of-array-methods.md

 const parseJSON = unsafeToMaybe(JSON.parse)
 ```

-Notice we've only wrapped functions that could either return undefined/null or could throw an exception based on non null input.
+Notice we've only wrapped functions that could either return `undefined`/`null` or could throw an exception based on non `null` input.
 We are no longer checking if the inputs are valid: we can always safely assume they are from here on in.

 ```js